Trump Official Lynne Patton Responds to Omarosa's New Abridged Tape

 CBS News White House Correspondent Abby D. Phillips received another tape from Omarosa Manigault Newman of a conference call with Katrina Pierson and Lynne Patton, two black Trump aides, and campaign communications director Jason Miller.
 They are heard allegedly discussing the ‘n’ word incident.

-This is discussed in her new book, Unhinged, published by Simon and Schuster which is owned by CBS.
+The phantom ‘n’ tape is discussed in Manigault’s new book, Unhinged, published by Simon and Schuster which is owned by CBS.

-CBS an interview with Omarosa this morning about this alleged incident.
-Newman has been taping right through the campaign to the day the President called her after she was fired.
-She said she did it because everyone lies in the Trump Campaign.
-She then said on CBS This Morning everyone lied in the Clinton campaign too.
+Omarosa was interviewed on CBS This Morning Tuesday about the latest tape.
+She said she has been taping right through the campaign to the day the President called her after she was fired.
+She added she did it because everyone lies in the Trump Campaign.
+When pressed, Omarosa said everyone lied in the Clinton campaign too.

 RESPONSES SO FAR

-Lynne Patton is the first to respond.
+Lynne Patton is the first to respond to this latest tape.
 She said, “nice try” Obamarosa.
 “We never disputed we had multiple conversations about the alleged “Apprentice” tape b/c you were obsessed with it.
 What I disputed is a call CONFIRMING Luntz heard it.
 To the contrary, you PROVE Trump denied saying it ASAP.
 What you can’t deny is December!”

 Nice try, @OMAROSA.
 We never disputed we had multiple conversations about the alleged “Apprentice” tape b/c you were obsessed with it.
 What I disputed is a call CONFIRMING Luntz heard it.
 To the contrary, you PROVE Trump denied saying it ASAP.
 What you can’t deny is December! pic.twitter.com/eCoZ48MzVE